 Singapore/Southeast Asia

-Handshaking is a common business greeting.
-The Chinese, Malays and Indians each have their own traditional greetings, but international etiquette is usually adopted in business situations.
+A handshake is a common business greeting.
+Chinese, Malays and Indians have their own traditional greetings, but international etiquette is usually used in business occasions.

 Business Etiquette

 Respect the multicultural environment and pay attention to the customs of different ethnic groups.
-Singapore's business environment is more formal and efficient.
-Thailand's business environment is more interpersonal.
+Singapore's business environment is formal and efficient.
+The Thai business environment is more interpersonal.

 Business dinners are often held in high-end restaurants or hotels.
-Respect the dietary taboos of various religions (e.g. Muslims do not eat pork, Hindus may be vegetarians).
+Respect all religious dietary taboos (e. g.
+Muslims do not eat pork, Hindus may be vegetarian).

-Avoid giving sharp objects.
+Avoid sending sharp objects.
 Avoid alcohol or pigskin products when giving gifts to Muslims.
-Avoid giving cowhide products when interacting with Indians.
+Avoid sending cowhide products when interacting with Indians.

 德国